-Emergency and Reactive Maintenance includes rectifying Category 1 and Category 2 defects and other matters requiring attention, arising from inspections or public complaints.
-Such defects often involve a degree of urgency, with some having the potential for serious consequences for which priorities will almost exclusively be determined on the basis of risk to determine the operational practicalities for:
+Emergency and reactive maintenance includes rectifying Category 1 and Category 2 defects and other matters requiring attention, arising from inspections or public complaints.
+Such defects often involve a degree of urgency, with some having the potential for serious consequences for which priorities will almost exclusively be determined on the basis of risk to define the operational practicalities for:

-- Sign, guard or protect to make safe
+- Signing, guarding or protecting to make safe.

-- Provide an initial temporary repair
+- Providing an initial temporary repair.

-- Provide a permanent repair
+- Providing a permanent repair.

-For other key asset groups such as street lighting and illuminated signs/bollards, the Council has secured the services of Amey LG Ltd through a Private Finance Initiative (PFI), which started in April 2002 and will operate for a 26 year period.
+For other key asset groups such as street lighting and illuminated signs/bollards, the Council has secured the services of Amey LG Ltd through a Private Finance Initiative (PFI), which started in April 2002 and will operate for a 26-year period.
 The main aim of the PFI was to replace ageing lighting stock, improve road safety, and reduce the fear of crime.